toborobot/torchvggish/README.md

 # VGGish
 A `torch`-compatible port of [VGGish](https://github.com/tensorflow/models/tree/master/research/audioset)<sup>[1]</sup>,
 a feature embedding frontend for audio classification models.
-The weights are ported directly from the tensorflow model, so embeddings created using `torchvggish` will be identical.
+The weights are ported directly from the tensorflow model, so embeddings created using `torchvggish` will be identical. changes from original - instead of resampy this fork used samplerate to resample audio file for use on embedded devices like RPI 4B

 ## Usage